 The weight that was on her shoulders and how she dealt with it was inspiring, although I may have been the only one that knew it.
 She never complained, she was self-motivated, and even though it often should have been her looking for help, she was always focused on helping those around her.

 Her current teacher asked them to do a practice spelling test before Friday and wanted a parent signature to show that they had done it.
-She wanted to do what she was supposed to, but there were many weeks where doing so wasn’t a reality.
+My former student wanted to do what she was supposed to, but there were many weeks where doing so wasn’t a reality.
 During these weeks she’d come into my class early before school and ask if I’d give her the practice test and sign it for her.

 When listing reasons to stay I couldn’t leave out my team!
 I’m blessed at my school to have a fourth-grade team that believes that not just the students in our own classes are our students, but they are all our students.
 We all have different talents and we make sure everyone in our grade gets to benefit from all of them.